veropetit/PHYS633-F2024/Book/L06-MeanMolecularWeight/README.md

 * The distribution of element abundances (usually measured in mass fraction $X_i$)
 * The ionization level of each element ($y_i$) -- we will see how this is highly dependent on temperature in the next class meeting

+Micro-objectives:
+* I can state the ideal gas law in terms of the concentration of free particles.
+* I can explain the concept of “free” particles in a plasma (gas with ionization)
+* I can use logic to relate the concentration of free particles with density, for simple cases
+* I can state the definition of the mean molecular weight

 > In the [textbooks](../CourseInformation/textbooks.md):
 >
 >* Leblanc 5.6.2